So, you got engaged? Now, how do you insure the ring?

 by insight-social | 10 February, 2023 | | 0 comments

-For special pieces of jewellery that are for everyday wear like engagement rings, you must have “All Risks Cover” on them.
-This means they are covered in and out of the house, against loss, theft or damage.
-But you have to specify the item to your insurer, just adding it to your general contents cover won’t cover the item outside the house.
-Generally, most policies will cover items up to €3,000 or to a maximum of 10% of the cover amount as standard.
+For jewellery like your precious engagement ring, which you wear every day, “All Risks Cover” is essential.
+This specialised cover ensures your ring is protected both inside and outside your home, guarding against loss, theft, or damage.
+However, it’s really important to specify this item to your insurer.
+Simply just adding it to your general contents cover won’t provide protection when you’re on the go.
+Typically, most policies cover items up to €3,000 or a maximum of 10% of the total cover amount as standard.

-Get engaged aboard?
-It’s important to know for pieces purchased overseas, Irish Insurers require an up-to-date Irish valuation report as a term of your cover.
+Did you get engaged abroad and bring back a stunning ring?
+It’s important to know that Irish insurers require an up-to-date Irish valuation report as part of your cover terms.
 More about that further on.

 Where can I get my engagement ring valued?

 There are now several professional appraisal and valuation services available right across Ireland.

 Based locally in Cork, Keanes Jewellers specialising in high-quality handmade pieces also offers a full valuation service for everything ranging from gold, and diamond rings and certain watch brands.